dpa99c/grunt-inject-js/README.md

 # grunt-inject-js v.0.1.0

-> Grunt Task that allows for multiple js files to injected into a file
+> Grunt task that allows for multiple js files to injected into a file.
+Inspired by

 ## Getting Started
 This plugin requires Grunt `~0.4.5`